AI Voice Agents: The Complete Engineering and ROI Guide (2026)

 Travel and Hospitality

 High impact in reservations, rebooking, and multilingual concierge.
+Google's Gemini 3.5 Flash Live offers real-time translation across 70+ languages — directly relevant for hospitality deployments that handle international callers without routing to separate language-specific flows.
 See AI Voice Agents for Travel and Hospitality.

 Government and Public Services